Starcounter/Docs/what-is-starcounter/collapsing-the-stack/system-complexity-and-scalability.md

+# The Trade-off Between System Complexity and Scalability

 In the context of today’s conventional development platforms, the performance capacity of a single server runs out fast.
 Scaling operations often means scaling out: adding more machines — more layers of complexity — to a multi-tiered network of various kinds of servers, and performance enhancers like multi-node data redundancy, caches, and data grids.
 An increasing user base leads to a corresponding expansion of tiers and number of machines.

 **This scale-out approach comes with some weighty drawbacks:**